 INTRODUCING: THE OAT GENIUS

 Reetta was one of Maija’s best friends from high school.
 Since then she went on to become a celebrated scientist.
-Not just in any subject, but with a focus on a specific plant with superior nutritional qualities: Oats.
+Not just in any subject, but with focus on a specific plant with superior nutritional qualities: Oats.

-Back on the ground Maija immediately picked up the phone to present her idea.
+Back on the ground Maija immediately picks up the phone to present her idea.
 Reetta’s reaction was not the sparkling enthusiasm she’d hoped for.
 As a scientist, Reetta doesn’t believe anything is possible until it’s properly tested.
 And no-one had ever done a meat alternative based on oats before.
 Because, well, it just didn’t make sense.
 Despite oats being rich in fibres, minerals, antioxidants and having more protein than other grains, it seemed impossible to give a good texture and taste.

 But for the sake of an old (and very excited) friend, and maybe a bit of curiosity, she promised to give it a try.
-Because besides that skepticism in her scientific heart was the innovator’s itch to challenge the impossible and redefine reality.
+Because beside that scepticism in her scientific heart was the innovator’s itch to challenge the impossible and redefine reality.
 Besides, she too saw a need for a new meat alternative in her everyday life, struggling to feed her vegetarian teenagers with something more exciting than lentils.

 TAKING A SHORTCUT THROUGH CHINA